edgars-dev/edgars-dev/site/themes/hugo-creative-portfolio-theme/site/content/portfolio/vehicle-can-bus.md

 ---
 ![](/img/can.jpg)

 I was interested to play around with CAN bus.
-First it was interesting to just scan those messages and do something when specific message is \"heard\".
+First it was interesting to just scan those messages and do something when specific message is *heard*.
 Then I wanted try to control devices in can bus also.

 <!--more-->